Who may file a complaint?

 Individuals who wish to file a complaint outside the University may be able to file a complaint with the U.S. Equal Employment Opportunity Commission, the U.S. Department of Education’s Office for Civil Rights, or the Colorado Civil Rights Division.
 Information regarding filing charges with any of these agencies may be obtained from the Office of Equal Opportunity or directly from the agencies.

 Are there additional resources for employees and students experiencing conflict at the University?

 Yes, there are.
-This information sheet outlines additional offices on campus that serve as resources and in what capacities they can be of assistance.
+The conflict resolutions services for employees webpage outlines additional offices on campus that serve as resources and in what capacities they can be of assistance.